Smithsonian Student Travel | About Our Programs

 Smithsonian Student Travel programs extend from the mission of the Smithsonian—to increase and diffuse knowledge so we can better understand and celebrate the world around us.
 Ultimately, scientific understanding, cultural awareness, and global perspectives enable us to change the world for the better.

 This same purpose drives our adventurous and educational summer programs for rising and current high school students.

-Each program focuses on a unique and relevant topic related to the important work of the Smithsonian, ranging from climate change to aerospace technology, conservation to social justice.
+Each program focuses on a unique and relevant topic related to the important work of the Smithsonian, ranging from climate change to aerospace technology, conservation to architectural design.
 By diving deep into their program theme-in locations where themes come to life-students gain a deeper understanding of our common past, actively participate in the present, and develop the tools to shape the future.

 Explore the Past

 Each of our programs takes full advantage of the Smithsonian’s resources, from the exhibits and artifacts of its museums to leading experts and researchers at cultural and research institutions around the world.